Can Your Apple Watch Detect Sleep Apnea?

 At-Home Sleep Tests vs. In-Lab Sleep Studies

-Although in-lab sleep studies are considered the gold standard method for diagnosing sleep apnea, at-home sleep apnea tests are a convenient alternative that works well for some people.
+Although in-lab sleep studies are considered the gold standard method for diagnosing sleep apnea, at-home sleep apnea tests are a convenient alternative and work well for some people.

 Many at-home sleep apnea tests involve both a wearable device and a smartphone app, making them feel similar to an Apple Watch.
-However, these tools differ from an Apple Watch, because they are specifically designed and FDA-approved for diagnosing sleep apnea.
+However, these tools differ from an Apple Watch, because they are specifically designed and FDA-approved for diagnosing — rather than simply detecting — sleep apnea.

 At-Home Sleep TestsIn-Lab Sleep Study